 21. Stamp Act Revolutionary War

-- The Stamp Act 1765 caused the development of the constitutional and political differences and pressurized Great Britain’s relationship with its American colonies.
+- The Stamp Act 1765 caused the development of constitutional and political differences and pressurized Great Britain’s relationship with its American colonies.

 - The American patriots started protests against taxation without representation and boycotted British goods.